kanokarob/Dragonkind-Evolved/README.md

 - Perches more often
 - Breath Clouds give Poison + Slowness
 - Breath Clouds don't dissipate until the fight ends
+- Only appears at Fledgeling and Ferocious+ difficulty

 **Sculk Dragon**
 - Breath Clouds give Darkness + Instant Damage
 - Periodically attacks a player with a Sonic Boom attack
 - Converts the ground to various Sculk blocks as it flies
+- Only appears at Fledgeling, Powerful, and Ferocious+ difficulty

 **Frost Dragon**
 - Breath Clouds give extreme Slowness + Slow Falling